TECH7Fox/asterisk-hass-addons/asterisk/DOCS.md

 The secret for the auto generated extensions.

+### Option: `additional_sounds`

+The additional sounds languages to download from <https://asterisksounds.org> on add-on startup, skipping when already downloaded.
+Example: pt-BR.

+The sounds will be downloaded to `/media/asterisk`.

+If you want the add-on to re-download the sounds, you can simply remove the folder from `/media/asterisk` and restart it.

 ### Option: `generate_ssl_cert`

 Enables/disables the generation of a self-signed certificate for use with the SSL interfaces (WSS and TLS).